Skip to main content

 3. Generate and copy a new service account key.

-4. Enable all service APIs in the "main" project and each "child" project that you'd like JupiterOne to access.
-Documentation for enabling service APIs is described in an earlier section of this document.
+4. Enable service APIs in both the "main" project and each "child" project that you'd like JupiterOne to access.

 5. Switch to the organization that you'd like to create individual integration instances for each project